 01. Select a blogging platform

-The first step in starting a blog is choosing where you want to host and publish your content.
+The first step in starting a blog, or any type of website, is choosing where you want to host and publish your content.
 There are several blogging platforms to choose from depending on your blogging goals and needs.
 Some important factors to consider when making this choice are storage space, page security, uptime, and customer support.

 In addition to top-level service in the above areas, Wix’s blogging platform offers professional web design features, opportunities to monetize your blog, rich website analytics and many built-in marketing tools to help you reach more readers.
 You can get access to all these tools at no cost and upgrade your free plan whenever you’d want.